Back to Blog

 5 Causes of Servo Motor Failure & How to Prevent Them

-Servo motors offer higher torque and power in a smaller package, compared to similar sized induction motors.
+Servo motors offer higher torque and power in a smaller package than similar-sized induction motors.

 1. Bearing Failure